 The following table shows the sales load that the Company will pay to the underwriters in connection with this offering.
-These amounts are shown assuming both no exercise and full exercise of the underwriters' over-allotment option.
+These amounts are shown assuming both no exercise and full exercise of the underwriters' over-allotment option to purchase additional shares of the Series C Term Preferred Stock.